Still Life in Oil Pastels - Step 1

 NOTE: When you are working with oil pastels it is not usually good practice to start your drawing using a black crayon as it will contaminate the purity and freshness of any colors applied over it.
 In this case the initial sketch was done in violet.
 After some tests it was found that most of the other colors in the box blended comfortably on top of the violet crayon.

 TECHNIQUE: At this stage of the work, the foreground and background were loosely blocked in using a dark and light green respectively.
 A tissue was then used to soften the texture of the pastels and blend the color more smoothly.
-Next some blue was lightly applied to create the areas of shade.
-Finally, the tissue was used again to blend the various colors together and to refine the merging tones of the shadows.
-You can see this process more clearly in our Still Life Oil Pastel Slideshow.
+Next some dark blue was lightly applied to create the areas of shade.
+Finally, the tissue was used again to blend the various colors together and refine the tones of the shadows.

 NOTE: When drawing a still life, you normally start with the nearest object and work towards the background of the group.
 However, when applying color in paint or pastels you reverse this process, starting with the background and working towards the front.
 You will find that this method helps to improve the sharpness and accuracy of your work as you are always drawing the edge of an object over its background.
 This way there are no awkward gaps left between any object and its background.